 The largest component of our current research and development effort is in the areas of new products and new applications.
-For example, we have developed a prototype imaging mass cytometer to provide spatial resolution of protein expression in samples at the single-cell level, quantitative measurement using metal isotope tags, and analysis of more than 30 proteins.
-We also invest significantly in research and development efforts to expand our single-cell biology and production genomics applications.
-For example, we have developed our Singular bioinformatics tools for analyzing and visualizing single-cell gene expression data; our C1 Open App Program, which enables researchers to develop and share new single-cell applications on the C1 system; and our single-cell whole exome, single-cell whole genome, and high-throughput single-cell mRNA sequencing workflows for use with our C1 system.
+We developed a high-throughput C1 IFC (HT IFC) for handling up to 800 medium sized cell types applied to the work-flows of the Fluidigm installed base instruments.
+In the area of mass cytometry, we developed an initial prototype imaging mass cytometer instrument in 2016.
+The imaging mass cytometer system provides spatial resolution of protein expression in complex tissue samples at the single-cell level, quantitative measurement using metal isotope tags, and analysis of more than 35 proteins.
+The imaging mass cytometer system is in early-access commercial availability, with later expanded commercial availability.
+We also invest significantly in research and development efforts to expand our single-cell and production genomics applications.
+For example, we continue to develop various panel sets for cancer research for use with our systems.